Vietnam.vn - Nền tảng quảng bá Việt Nam

 Three years have passed, the “child prodigy” with short hair hugging her chubby face has grown up, but still retains the innocence and mischievousness appropriate to her age.
 Alisa smiles brightly when sharing her story, her eyes sparkling with the joy and confidence of someone who has found her own path.

 Alisa is studying a Bachelor of Communication majoring in Branding and Advertising at AUT.
 She has been a fast learner.
-While other students only take 4 subjects, Alisa usually takes 6-7 subjects each semester and takes extra classes during the summer without feeling overwhelmed.
+While other students only take 4 subjects, Alisa usually takes 6-7 subjects each term and takes extra classes during the summer without feeling overwhelmed.

 In addition to focusing, Alisa often comes to school 1 hour before class starts and stays in the library to study by herself from 3pm to 7pm.
-Thanks to that, when she gets home, she will only entertain and rest.
+Thanks to that, when she comes home, she will only entertain and rest.
 Besides, the Vietnamese prodigy also always prepares lessons at home, especially for 8-hour classes.
 She understands that no matter how high her ability to absorb information is, during a long school day, her speed will decrease.

 Therefore, Alisa cannot be subjective and wait until class to start reviewing the lesson.
 Preparing in advance helps Alisa understand the lesson faster, easily answer the lecturer's questions and ask critical questions.

 However, despite her outstanding abilities, Alisa still encountered some difficulties during her university years.
-Each of Alisa's classes had 60-70 students, her classmates were 20-30 years old, even 30-45 years old with different learning goals.
+Each of Alisa's classes had up to 60-70 students, her classmates were 20-30 years old, even 30-45 years old with different learning goals.

 When randomly assigned to study groups by their teachers, some of Alisa's classmates often only thought about passing the course (getting a C), while she always set the highest goal (an A) to exploit her learning ability.